• Study level

 • Hardware and software interruptions.
 Case studies:

-- Polling vs. interrupts (application to buses)
+- Polling vs. interruptions (application to buses)

-- Management of "basic tasks" in time-sharing: cooperative vs. preemptive multi-tasking
+- Management of "basic tasks" in time-sharing: cooperative vs. preemptive multitasking.

 Read more